HerdedOne/project-portfolio1/README.md

 ### Student First & Last Name

-Hello my name is [enter name].
-I am a student from [where are you from?].
+Hello my name is [ELIZABETH PEZZUTO].
+I am a student from [FLORIDA FULL SAIL UNIVERSITY].
 The purpose of this repository is to practice development using version control.
 This work will help me begin to build a portfolio of skills and accomplishment that can be shared in the future.

 <br>